yaal-coop/scim2-models/README.md

 # scim2-models

-Pydantic models for SCIM2 schemas defined in [RFC7643](https://datatracker.ietf.org/doc/html/rfc7643.html) and [RFC7644](https://datatracker.ietf.org/doc/html/rfc7644.html).
+Pydantic models for SCIM schemas defined in [RFC7643](https://datatracker.ietf.org/doc/html/rfc7643.html) and [RFC7644](https://datatracker.ietf.org/doc/html/rfc7644.html).

 This library provides utilities to parse and produce SCIM2 payloads, and handle them with native Python objects.
 It aims to be used as a basis to build SCIM2 servers and clients.

+## What's SCIM anyway?

+SCIM stands for System for Cross-domain Identity Management, and it is a provisioning protocol.
+Provisioning is the action of managing a set of resources across different services, usually users and groups.
+SCIM is often used between Identity Providers and applications in completion of standards like OAuth2 and OpenID Connect.

 ## Installation